john-azzaro/Study-Mongoose/README.md

     config.js
 ```
 Then inside the config.js file, we have 3 constants: the database url, the test database url, and the port number we want the app to listen for (i.e. 8080).
 This helps us easily find the variables when needed.

+> NOTE: If you want to set an environment variable, you can do so in TWO ways: Temporarily before you run the program OR set for the complete session.
+In the case of setting your environment variable temporarily: ```PORT=3000 node server.js```.
+In the case an environment variable for the complete session: ```export PORT=3000 node server.js```.
 ```JavaScript
     exports.DATABASE_URL = process.env.DATABASE_URL || "mongodb://localhost/restaurants-app";
     exports.TEST_DATABASE_URL = process.env.TEST_DATABASE_URL || "mongodb://localhost/test-restaurants-app";
     exports.PORT = process.env.PORT || 8080;
 ```
-> If you want to set an environment variable, you can do so in TWO ways: Temporarily before you run the program OR set for the complete session.
-In the case of setting your environment variable temporarily: PORT=3000 node server.js.
-In the case an environment variable for the complete session: export PORT=3000 node server.js

 Finally, we import the values from the config.js file to the server.js file.
 We simply import from the config file and pull the variables we want (i.e. PORT and DATABASE_URL).
 ```Javascript